coolOrangeLabs/powerLoadPublic/CmdLets/doc/Import-BCP.md

 Imports just the files from the BCP-Package located at C:\temp\bcp, and does not load the items, BOM, and item-file links.

 ## PARAMETERS

 ### -ImportPath
 The path to the BCP package.
 Example: 'C:\temp\bcp'

-### -SkipFiles
-Skip the loading of Folders, Files, and References

-### -SkipItems
-Skip the loading of Items, BOMs, and File-Item links

 ```yaml
 Type: String